 This condition lets us prove the following result.

-\begin{Thm} Let $G$ be a finite group and let $X,Y$ be finite $G$-set.
+\begin{Thm} Let $G$ be a finite group and let $X,Y$ be finite $G$-sets.
 Suppose that the isotropy of $Y$ does not contain the trivial group.
 Let $A\in\Fun(BG,\CAlg)$ satisfy IC and RC.
-Then the canonical map
+Then both canonical maps